UMDLARS/PDP-12_Tools/readme.md

 ```

 Now you'll need to send the OS/8 bootloader.
-On the PDP-12, punch in the RIM Loader, then with the RIM Loader running, execute the `send-os8-bootloader-pdp12.sh` script in this repo:
+On the PDP-12, punch in the RIM Loader, then with the RIM Loader running, execute the `os8-send-bootloader.pdp12.sh` script in this repo:
 ```
-./send-os8-bootloader-pdp12.sh
+./scripts/os8-send-bootloader.pdp12.sh
 ```

-Then on your computer, run the `boot-os8-pdp12.sh` script:
+Then on your computer, run the `os8-boot.pdp12.sh` script:
 ```
-./boot-os8-pdp12.sh
+./scripts/os8-boot.pdp12.sh
 ```

 Stop the RIM Loader and start the OS/8 bootloader by pressing the Start 20 switch.

-You should now have a OS/8 command prompt on the minicom window opened by `boot-os8-pdp12.sh`.
+You should now have a OS/8 command prompt on the minicom window opened by `os8-boot.pdp12.sh`.

 ### Booting OS/8 under simh
-To boot OS/8 under simh, simply execute the `boot-os8-simh.sh` script:
+To boot OS/8 under simh, simply execute the `os8-boot.simh.sh` script:
 ```
-./boot-os8-simh.sh
+./os8-boot.simh.sh
 ```

 You should now have a simh window that you can run OS/8 commands in.

 ### Restoring disks to their default states
-The `restore-disk-images.sh` script can be used to restore the OS/8 disk images to their default states:
+The `os8-restore-disks.sh` script can be used to restore the OS/8 disk images to their default states:
 ```
-./restore-disk-images.sh
+./scripts/os8-restore-disks.sh
 ```